Transform or Optimize?

 - Supports existing digital efforts until the optimal transformation route becomes clear

-- Creates a gateway to essential digital upgrades, such as optimizing existing technology and processes for cloud deployment
+- Creates a gateway to essential digital upgrades, such as optimising existing technology and processes for cloud deployment

-Strategic business priorities drive everything in your organization, but without a way to advance them to meet ongoing incursions from disruptors, the strategies simply can’t thrive.
-Consider these digital optimization paths as you define your digital journey.
+Strategic business priorities drive everything in your organisation, but without a way to advance them to meet ongoing incursions from disruptors, the strategies simply can’t thrive.
+Consider these digital optimisation paths as you define your digital journey.